Text original

 Content

-This subject is structured in the following topics:
+This subject is structured around the following topics:

 - General introduction to the genetic, biochemical and molecular mechanisms of human diseases